tatthien/bible-tab/README.md

 ## Contribute

-Firstly, I want to say thanks for you consideration of contribution.
+Firstly, I want to say thanks for your consideration of contribution.
 Please follow these steps below to contribute this project:

 ### 1. Clone this project